bergesinstitute/graf-method/book-4-unit-6.md

 ### Verbos -er, -ir

-    Añadimos a la raíz el sufijo -ido
+    Añadimos a la raíz el sufijo -ido / We add the suffix -ido to the root

 *Comer* (to eat): *Comido* (eaten)